michaelparenteau/nvim/README.md

 This file is a plugin manifest, similar to how one might manage a package.json file or Gemfile.
-Other than the `init.lua` file, this is where I spent a lot of time gardening, experimenting, etc. I have up top added all the plugins individually and then where there is more than a single line `require('<plugin-name>').setup()`, I have created modules inside the `/lua/plugins/` folder and followed a `<plugin-name>-config.lua` naming convention.
+Other than the `init.lua` file, this is where I spent a lot of time gardening, experimenting, etc. All the plugins listed in the to of this file have been individually added.
+They all need a `.setup()` call to run.
+When there is more than a single line `require('<plugin-name>').setup()` call, I have created modules inside the `/lua/plugins/` folder and followed a `<plugin-name>-config.lua` naming convention.
 Each plugin has some configuration that you can change, to however you like in these files.

-After this setup, there are some single line default setups for some plugins and I might also when exploring a new plugin, do a larger configuration inline on the bottom of this file until I am convinced I want to keep it for a while and then will move it to a module in the `/plugins/` folder and require it above.
+After this setup, there are some single line default setups for some plugins and I might also, when exploring a new plugin, do a larger configuration inline on the bottom of this file until I am convinced I want to keep it for a while and then will move it to a module in the `/plugins/` folder and require it above.

 This is not *the* way.. just what I did to try and keep things tidy.

+Note: all the plugins listed in the file are named as `<github-username/repo-name>`.
+This makes research / finding docs super convenient.
+Someone shoudl write a plugin to command-click these because you can copy all the strings and paste after github.com/ to find their READMEs.

 ### Suggestion for a beginner's journey starting with this config.